RIKEN-RCCS/lens3/README.md

 obtained by using Fugaku at RIKEN R-CCS.

 Lens3 utilizes third-party open source software, which is listed in [acknowledgement](v1/ACKNOWLEDGEMENT.txt).
-It may lack software transitively used.
+It may fail to include software transitively used.
 The directory "test/s3-benchmark" is a third-party benchmark program, which is copyrighted by Wasabi-Tech and is licensed with LGPL.

 Lens3 uses MinIO as a backend S3 server.
 Lens3 lacks a way to display a credit to MinIO, because it blocks accesses to MinIO's user